Virtual Clinic Videos

 Kalis

-Modeling in Fn3 the narrow gauge
+Modeling in Fn3 the narrow gauge Oahu

-wartime conditions.
-This layout demonstrates how the
+conditions.
+This layout demonstrates how the techniques of

-sugar cane operations and WWII as it effects the home front.
+operations and WWII as it effects the home front.

 Benjamin F. Dillingham founded the Oahu Sugar Company (OSC) on